We join the journey of transformation when we open the locked doors within ourselves.

 SLOWING DOWN

-It’s possible your team has—like some—slipped into starting your meeting with casual conversation about your releasing friend’s latest news, and the meeting is just a fixing committee.
+It’s possible your team has slipped into starting your meeting with casual conversation about your releasing friend’s latest news, and the group has slowly turned into just a fixing committee.
 We timed this module several months into the journey to help you come back to the intended rhythm of starting with this prayerful silence, before God.
-We descend to a deeper place together.
-And our action afterwards is different.
+We descend to a deeper place together, and our action afterwards is different.

 “Prayer and action can never be seen as contradictory or mutually exclusive.